iRobotEducation/root-robot-ble-protocol/README.md

 Implementing a robot programming environment or full SDK is beyond the scope of this document, however the [robot-driver.sh](examples/robot-driver.sh) shell script demonstrates how to drive a Root robot with the arrow keys on a computer keyboard using the BLE protocol.

 It utilizes pre-calculated motor packets with static speeds and checksums.
-The Incremental ID section for each packet is set to zero.
+The incremental ID section for each packet is set to zero.
 This way each packet resets the ID count and is accepted.

 This script is targeted for a Raspberry Pi (3B, 3B+, Zero W) computer running the Raspian Stretch distribution.
 However, it should also work on any Linux computer with Bash >4.0, Bluez >5.0, and BLE hardware.